CoCo Vandeweghe: 2018: Out of the top 100 in singles, US Open doubles title

 The grass tournaments before Wimbledon showed the same results as the clay season.
-Vandeweghe reached the semifinals in 's-Hertogenbosch before she lost to the eventual champion Aleksandra Krunic.
-An early defeat in Nottingham to Petra Martic followed.
-At Wimbledon, Vandeweghe was defeated by Katerina Siniakova in three sets, but worse was that she injured her right ankle during the match.
+Vandeweghe reached the semifinals in 's-Hertogenbosch before she lost to the eventual champion Aleksandra Krunić.
+An early defeat in Nottingham to Petra Martić followed.
+At Wimbledon, Vandeweghe was defeated by Kateřina Siniaková in three sets, but worse was that she injured her right ankle during the match.
 The injury meant that Vandeweghe and Barty had to withdraw from the doubles competition, and she was sidelined during the US Open Series.

 Vandeweghe made her comeback at the Western & Southern in Cincinnati and had another defeat.
 To get more matches before the US Open, Vandeweghe received a wildcard for the Connecticut Open.
 She met Rybariková in the first round and was forced to retire from the match in the third set with pain in her injured ankle.

 At the US Open, Vandeweghe was defeated in singles by Kirsten Flipkens.
 But the US Open became a turning point for Vandeweghe when she and Ashleigh Barty made a big surprise by winning their first Grand Slam title in doubles.
-On their way to the final, the pair won their matches in two sets, including notable wins over third-seeded Andrea Sestini Hlavackova and Barbora Strycova in the third round and top-seeded Krejcikova and Siniakova.
-In the final, they defeated second-seeded Timea Babos and Kristina Mladenovic, in three sets.
+On their way to the final, the pair won their matches in two sets, including notable wins over third-seeded Andrea Sestini Hlavacková and Barbora Strýcová in the third round and top-seeded Krejciková and Siniaková.
+In the final, they defeated second-seeded Tímea Babos and Kristina Mladenovic, in three sets.
 Vandeweghe and Barty held three championship points in the third set before they converted it on a double fault from the serve of Mladenovic.

 2019: Rehab from injury and comeback

 At the beginning of 2019, Vandeweghe was forced to withdraw from several tournaments, including the Australian Open, due to injury.
 Shortly after, she published a video on her social profile accounts how serious her ankle injury was.
-The ankle injury had plagued her since Wimbledon 2018 and kept her out through the early hardcourt season, as well as the entire clay and grass court seasons, including the French Open and Wimbledon.
+The ankle injury had plagued her since Wimbledon 2018 and kept her out through the early hardcourt season, as well as the entire clay and grass-court seasons, including the French Open and Wimbledon.